Sleep Apnea Treatment – Plano, TX

 Helping You Sleep Soundly

 Obstructive sleep apnea (OSA) is a common condition in both children and adults.
 At Dental Distinction in Plano, Texas, Mohammed Mansour, DDS, BDS, MS, and his team provide custom-made nightguards and snore guards for sleep apnea.
 These oral appliances keep your jaw in the correct position to improve airflow and help you sleep soundly through the night.
 For a custom nightguard or snore guard used in sleep apnea treatment for our Plano, TX dentistry patients, call Dental Distinction today to schedule an appointment for sleep apnea solutions and other preventive dentistry solutions.

-Why Choose Dental Distinction for Nightguards for Bruxism?
+Why Choose Dental Distinction for Sleep Apnea Treatment?

 - Digital Impression System for Precision & Comfort

 - 100% Custom-Fit Oral Appliances

 - Insurance-Friendly Dental Office